Rosa-Luxemburgstiftung-Berlin/jira2zammad/README.md

 (yes, we do not just consume open source here @ [RLS IT](https://github.com/Rosa-Luxemburgstiftung-Berlin), we try to live it), and started a small project.

+> [!IMPORTANT]
-First of all: we tested on a cloned instance of our existing zammad setup!
+> First of all: we tested on a cloned instance of our existing zammad setup!

 Step by step we migrated single issues, fixing more and more fields and settings.
 If the result was not satisfactory, we removed the ticket and started all over again ...